Oxford Centre for Computational Neuroscience

 The Noisy Brain

-This summary is dedicated to all those who have contributed, as indicated by the authors of each paper.
+This summary is dedicated to all those who have contributed to the discoveries described, as indicated by the authors of each paper.

 Unless otherwise stated, these discoveries apply to humans and other primates.
 All the investigations are being performed in order to understand better the human brain in health and in disease, and with potential applications to medicine always in mind.